Movie Reviews

 If Big Joys, Small Sorrows sounds a little familiar that might be because it's a remake of Kinoshita's 1957 feature Times of Joy and Sorrow, which also follows a stoic and resilient lighthouse keeper employed by Japan's Maritime Safety Agency.
 In contrast to some of his colleagues, the lighthouse keeper here has a cute, supportive, but sometimes disapproving wife, with whom he maintains a mixture of deep affection and humorous low-level irritability, which often yields entertaining dialogue.
 Along with their children, as the years wear on, the couple relocates from one lighthouse to the next, each time being visited by the lighthouse keeper's widower father, who's on in years.
 Sometimes characterized as a burden when he visits, the grandfather is enthusiastic to see his family--partially, it seems, because he misses them and is otherwise rather listless and lonely, but also because making such jaunts seems to be an indicator that he's not quite ready to be placed in a nursing home.
 In typical tourist fashion, the grandfather eagerly snaps pictures of himself and other family members in front of the lighthouses and various landmarks of note, though it's not altogether clear what he intends to do with the photos.

 Like a lot of films, one thing that seems to make Big Joys, Small Sorrows work is that it presents an appealing amalgam of emotions.
-Here the mixture of moods and sensibilities isn't far removed from, say, a Late Fifties Ozu staple like Equinox Flower, though Kinoshita's film has occasional camera movement and a more pronounced sense of humor that may or may not be the result of the characters' less guarded behavior.
+Here the mixture of moods and sensibilities isn't far removed from, say, a late fifties Ozu staple like Equinox Flower, though Kinoshita's film has occasional camera movement and a more pronounced sense of humor that may or may not be the result of the characters' less guarded behavior.
 The poetics in Big Joys, Small Sorrows feel looser and less disciplined but overall the film might exhibit more of a joy for living.
 There is one scene that feels a little clumsy and out of place, a mini-disaster sequence in which one of the lighthouse keeper's younger associates has a life threatening experience, prompting him to finally forego his bachelorhood and pursue getting married to a woman he'd half-heartedly courted.
 And it should be noted that in the midst of its narrative Big Joys, Small Sorrows does put forth an uncritically patriotic emphasis on Japan's equivalent to the Coast Guard and Navy, to the extent that if the viewer isn't paying attention to the story the film might look in parts like a high-budget recruiting reel.
-Nonetheless this ship stays afloat!
+Nonetheless, this ship stays afloat!
 Big Joys, Small Sorrows is a nicely shot, well acted film devised from a screenplay that feels like it took decades of accrued wisdom to write.

 Blast of Silence